georgekosmidis/GameOfLife/README.md

 3. Press 'e' to stop and retry (goto 1)

-*if loading is too slow, try changing Consts.CellSize a bit!*
+*User interaction and tidying was made after the event.
+If loading is too slow, try changing Consts.CellSize a bit!*

-(User interaction and tidying was made after the event)